-Showing high regard for authority, for other people, ideas, and cultures, for self, for property, and the environment; Respect understanding that all people and all living things have value.
+Showing high regard for authority, for other people, ideas, and cultures, for self, for property, and the Respect environment; understanding that all people and all living things have value.

-Being dependable in carrying out obligations and duties; showing reliability and consistency in words and conduct;

-Responsibility being accountable for your own actions; being committed to active involvement in your community.
+Being dependable in carrying out obligations and duties; showing reliability and consistency in words and Responsibility conduct; being accountable for your own actions; and being committed to active involvement in your community.

-Showing fairness, integrity, and sincerity; being straightforward, trustworthy, and honorable; telling the truth.
-Honesty and generosity; treating others, as you would like to be treated.
+Honesty Showing fairness, integrity, and sincerity; being straightforward, trustworthy, and honorable; telling the truth.
+Kindness friendship, and generosity; treating others, as you would like to be treated.

-Kindness Being considerate, courteous, helpful, and understanding of others; showing care, compassion, empathy, friendship, than the crowd; attempting difficult things that are worthwhile; being persistent in pursuit of worthy goals in spite of difficulty, opposition, or discouragement.
+Being considerate, courteous, helpful, and understanding of others; showing care, compassion, empathy, rather than the crowd; attempting difficult things that are worthwhile; being persistent in pursuit of worthy goals in spite of difficulty, opposition, or discouragement.

-Having the determination to do the right thing even when others don't; the strength to follow your conscience rather Courage patriotism, obeying laws, doing your share, volunteering your service, protecting the environment, and conserving natural resources).
+Courage Having the determination to do the right thing even when others don't; the strength to follow your conscience showing patriotism, obeying laws, doing your share, volunteering your service, protecting the environment, and conserving natural resources).

-Making positive contributions as a member of your country, your community, and your school (for example, showing Citizenship appropriate behaviors; being in proper control of your words, actions, impulses, and desires; doing your best in all situations.
+Citizenship Making positive contributions as a member of your country, your community, and your school (for example, appropriate behaviors; being in proper control of your words, actions, impulses, and desires; doing your best in all situations.